Tur\'an Problems for Mixed Graphs: Introduction

 \begin{theorem} Let $F$ be a mixed graph such that $\theta(F) < \infty$.
 Then $\theta(F)$ is an algebraic number. \end{theorem}

-Furthermore, every algebraic degree is actually attained in the Tur\'an density coefficient of some finite family of mixed graphs (where for family $\mcF$ of mixed graphs, $G$ is $\mcF$-free if $G$ is $F$-free for all $F\in \mcF$). \begin{theorem} For every positive integer $k$ there exists a finite family of mixed graphs having Tur\'an density coefficient with algebraic degree $k$. \end{theorem}
+Furthermore, every algebraic degree is actually attained in the Tur\'an density coefficient of some finite family of mixed graphs (where for family $\mcF$ of mixed graphs, $G$ is $\mcF$-free if $G$ is $F$-free for all $F\in \mcF$).
+This suggests a particularly rich structure encoded by the Tur\'an density coefficients of mixed graphs. \begin{theorem} For every positive integer $k$ there exists a finite family of mixed graphs having Tur\'an density coefficient with algebraic degree $k$. \end{theorem}

 It remains an interesting question: does every algebraic degree arise as the Tur\'an density coefficient of a \textit{single} mixed graph?
+In other words, for every positive integer $k$ does there exist a mixed graph $F$ such that $\theta(F)$ has algebraic degree $k$?